slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 ### Sampling Without Replacement in RL Description

-> To do: Summarize this without out-of-context linguistic intervention
+> To do: Summarize this without out-of-context linguistics

 In supervised learning, it's standard to sample from the dataset without replacement.
 This is easy to do for large datasets by parallelizing, multiple CPU workers pulling data from a fixed dataset.